hirosystems/multisig-stx-btc/README.md

 You can then access the script at `http://localhost:3000`.
 Hit `ctrl-c` to stop the server again.

-### With macOS default Apache
+#### With macOS default Apache

 > Works only on macOS, using pre-installed software and no additional installs.

-From the root of this repository _(the folder which contains the `dist` folder)_, go through the following steps:
+From the root of this repository _(with the build output in a folder named `dist`)_, go through the following steps:

-1. Copy the `dist` folder to the default Apache directory:
+1. Copy the build output to the default Apache directory:

 ```bash
 sudo cp -r dist/ /Library/WebServer/Documents/multisig-stx-btc